nicohlr/ipychart/docs/docs/user_guide/scales.md

 #### Major subarguments (`'ticks'` options)

-The major tick configuration is nested under the ticks configuration in the `'major'` key.
-It defines options — these options are disabled by default — for the major tick marks that are generated by the axis (omitted options are inherited from ticks configuration):
+The major tick configuration is nested under the tick's configuration in the `'major'` key.
+It defines options — these options are disabled by default — for the major tick marks that are generated by the axis (omitted options are inherited from tick's configuration):

 ```py
 options = {